amis-erc20/amisdex/trading-rules.md

 ### Fees

-A fee of 0.05% of the matched amount is deducted from the amount the taker receives from each trade.
+A fee of 0.2% of the matched amount is deducted from the amount the taker receives from each trade.
 For buy orders, the fee is in the base currency; for sell orders it is in the counter currency.
 The maker (provider of liquidity) pays no fees.

 Example 1: The FOO/ETH Book has an offer to sell 10,000 FOO @ 1.50.
 You place an order to buy 2000 FOO @ 1.50, which costs you 3000 ETH.
-You are the taker on this trade, so you pay a fee of 1 FOO (0.05% of 2000) and receive the remaining 1999 FOO.
+You are the taker on this trade, so you pay a fee of 4 FOO (0.2% of 2000) and receive the remaining 1996 FOO.

 Example 2: You place an order to buy 200 FOO @ 1.50, which costs you 300 ETH.
 It is not matched and rests on the book.
 Another client places an order to sell 1000 FOO @ 1.50, of which 200 FOO (300 ETH) can be matched with you.
-They are the taker, so they pay a fee of 0.15 ETH (0.05% of 300), and receive the remaining 299.85 ETH.
+They are the taker, so they pay a fee of 0.6 ETH (0.2% of 300), and receive the remaining 299.4 ETH.
 You receive the full 200 FOO.

 Alternatively, and not yet available, KIWI Tokens (KIWI) can be used instead of ETH (at a fixed exchange rate) to pay KIWI Exchange fees on all markets that have ETH as a currency (base or counter).

 Example 3: You prefer to pay fees using your KIWI tokens, so you deposit 200 KIWI into the FOO/ETH book contract to cover future fees.
 You then sell some FOO tokens for 100 ETH.
-Instead of 0.05 ETH being deducted from your 100 ETH, 50 KIWI is deducted from your UBI balance.
+Instead of 0.2 ETH being deducted from your 100 ETH, KIWI is deducted from your KIWI Exchange balance at 0.1% fee - **NOTE: This feature is not available yet.**

 Fees paid by traders are held in the book contract on behalf of the contract creator.